Tenth-HD/THD_Improved_Battle_Damage/README.md

 # THD Improved Battle Damage - Blood and Bones DLC
 ![Alt text](Example_Images/Thumbnail.png "a title")

 **DISCLAIMER** - This mod is intended for <Prismatic Blood> to be enabled for the Blood and Bones DLC.
 While it can work with it off, the overlays will no longer match the unit blood and won't look as well.
+Last tested on AoM update version v.100.19.5934.0 (595758R).

 **Description:** This mod performs 2 things.
 First, every myth unit and some heroes have been assigned a specific prismatic blood color for their bloodpools and sprays, with the majority of myth units being assigned to red blood by default.
 Second, the <Bloodied Units> damage overlay has been revamped for the following: